 Nihal Jhajj, Postdoctoral Associate

-Nihal studied physics and math at the University of Toronto, where he received his undergraduate degree in 2011.
+Nihal studied physics and math at the University of Toronto, where he received his undergraduate degree in 2011, and received his PhD in physics (2017) from the University of Maryland .
 As a member of our group, he has studied laser filamentation and helped develop waveguides made from femtosecond filaments in air, which can possibly be used for guiding high power beams or collecting remote optical signals.
 Nihal's hobbies include homebrewing, cooking steaks, cycling , and lifting weights.

 Bo Miao, Graduate Student